Many settings and options are intuitive and self-explanatory, yet it’s still worthwhile running through how to configure uniCenta oPOS

 Department : Optional.
 A description of your choice.
 Currently not used in this version but intended for future.

-Screen : Choose Window if your machine is used for other tasks or Full screen to lock-out access to other app’s.
+Screen : Default – Window which allows you to run other tasks like email or web browsing.
+Set to Full screen to lock-out access to other app’s.

-Tickets : Simple only allows one sale at a time.
-Standard allows you to “stack” sales and Restaurant has Table Plan and Reservations.
+Tickets : Default – Standard.
+Simple allows one sale at a time whereas with Standard you can “stack” (also known as layaway) sales.
+The Restaurant option has Table Plan and Reservations.

 Logo : Replace the uniCenta logo on main login form with your own.